mspnp/cloud-design-patterns/docs/event-sourcing.md

 - Unless there's an additional auditing mechanism that records the details of each operation in a separate log, history is lost.

->  For a deeper understanding of the limits of the CRUD approach see [CRUD, Only When You Can Afford It](https://msdn.microsoft.com/library/ms978509.aspx). <<RBC: I put a comment in another pattern that this is from 2004, still relevant?>>
+>  For a deeper understanding of the limits of the CRUD approach see [CRUD, Only When You Can Afford It](https://msdn.microsoft.com/library/ms978509.aspx).

 ## Solution